John D. Rateliff, ‘The Hobbit’

 An unexpected story (1930)

-The first spark of the story came in the summer of 1930, when the author was already almost 38 years old.
+The first spark of the story came in the summer of 1930, when the author was already thirty-eight years old.
 In the middle of grading a huge stack of more than two hundred student essays he jotted down on a blank sheet the words in a hole in the ground there lived a hobbit.
 Having imagined the word hobbit on the spot, he asked himself what sort of a creature a hobbit might be, and soon (either that summer or over the following Christmas break) started a story about a stay-at-home little person (obviously owing something to the hobs and brownies of traditional folklore) who unexpectedly is asked to leave the safety of his daily routine and go off on an adventure.

 This first phase of the story consisted only of the first chapter, but within that short space Tolkien introduced hobbits as a people, Bilbo himself, and the wizard, the dwarves, and the quest – even though Gandalf is called Bladorthin (and Gandalf is the name used for the dwarf in chief!) and Smaug is still named Pryftan.